fbalouch/vaccineID/README.md

     Microsoft.DocumentDB/databaseAccounts/sqlDatabases/containers/items/*
     Microsoft.DocumentDB/databaseAccounts/sqlDatabases/containers/*
 ```
-2. Assign role definition to K8s client app (vaccine-id), created in step 2.
-Make sure to use the AAD application Object ID as found in the Enterprise applications for the 'principalId'.
+2. Assign role definition to K8s client app (vaccine-id), created in setup step 2.
+Make sure to use the AAD application **Object ID** as found in the Enterprise applications for the principal.
 ```console
    resourceGroupName='<ResourceGroup>'
    accountName='<CosmosAccount>'